scottmconway/nfg-bylaws/bylaws_pandoc.md

 III.  **The Executive Committee**:
   - a. **Qualifications of Officers**: The officers of this grotto shall be elected during the first meeting in December and shall take office January 1st.
 Elected officers shall not be elected to greater than three successive terms.
-They must also be Regular members of the Niagara Frontier Grotto and be able to attend meetings regularly.
+They must also be members of the Niagara Frontier Grotto and be able to attend meetings regularly.

   - b. **Duties of the Chairman**:
     - i.
 Preside at business meetings of both the grotto and the Executive Committee.